silnrsi/graide/README.md

 Graide uses [GrCompiler](https://github.com/silnrsi/grcompiler).
 Please install it.
-Alternatively you can build it with this Python package.
+Alternatively you can bundle it with this Python package.
-Just set the environment variable `GRCOMPILER_BUNDLE_VERSION` to a git reference (e.g. master) and be sure to have its build toolchain installed.
+Either set the environment variable `GRCOMPILER_BUNDLE` to a git reference (e.g. master) and be sure to have its build toolchain installed or set the variable to any other value and the builtin version is copied to the package.

 You can install graide from from this directory with pip:
 `pip install -e .`